dnvriend/akka-http-test/README.md

 # akka-http-test
 A study project how akka-http works.
+The code below is a bit compacted, so please use it for reference only how the (new) API must be used.
+It will not compile/work correctly when you just copy/paste it.
+Check out the working source code for correct usage.

 # Dependencies
 To use akka-http we need the following dependencies: